openedx/studio-frontend/README.md

    does not exist already.
 2. Add `STUDIO_FRONTEND_CONTAINER_URL = 'http://localhost:18011'` to
    `cms/envs/private.py`.
-3. Reload your Studio server: `make studio-restart`.
+3. Restart your Studio container: `make cms-restart-container`.

 Pages in Studio that have studio-frontend components should now request assets from your studio-frontend docker container's webpack-dev-server.
 If you make a